karypzhanov-k-auca-2022/My_programming/kairats_reading.md

 `@Lazy` - to solve `circular dependencies` (`ClassA` depends on `ClassB` and `ClassB` depends on `ClassA`).
 It tells Spring to create a proxy object and inject it when needed.

+# 25.03.25
+## Spring Boot @Scope, @Singleton, @Prototype
+1. `@Scope("singleton")` - beans are created once and shared across the application.
+   1. same links if we check task1 and task2
+2. `@Scope("prototype")` - beans are created each time they are requested.
+   2. different links if we check task1 and task2

 ## `final` and `static` keywords